luni/compress-tool/README.md

 artifacts while restoring the original modification time.
 `analyze-archive.sh` inspects `.7z`, `.tar*`, or `.zip` archives and produces a sorted manifest with the SHA-256 of every file inside without touching disk.
-`find-duplicate-sha256.sh` scans directories for those manifests and reports when the same digest appears in multiple archives, making it easier to spot duplicate payloads.
+`find-duplicate-sha256.sh` scans directories for those manifests, reports when the same digest appears in multiple archives, can skip intra-manifest duplicates if you only care about cross-archive collisions, and can list archives whose entire manifest contents are identical to another.

 ## Required tools